-The Bachelor of Science in Career and Technical Studies (CTS) is a versatile program that can be applied to a variety of disciplines.
+The Bachelor of Science in Career and Technical Studies (BSCTS) is a versatile program that can be applied to a variety of disciplines.
 The degree can serve as a springboard to a master’s degree or as a career ladder into many professions.

 This program uses instructional techniques suited to adult learners, including real world instruction and personalized academic advising.
 We also offer networking opportunities and accelerated programming.